 The Group provides consultancy services to patients in Beijing, China, through TalkMed Shanshui Medical Centre ("TSMC").
-TSMC was set up by the Group's subsidiary, Beijing Deyi Shanshui Clinic Co., Ltd. and has commenced business operations during the year ended 31 December 2021.
+TSMC was set up by the Group's subsidiary, Beijing Deyi Shanshui Clinic Co., Ltd. and commenced business operations in prior year.
 Revenue from the provision of such consultancy services to patients is recognised when the services are rendered.